assu-2000/KAI-Scheduler/docs/fairness/time-aware-fairness.md

 In a heterogeneous cluster combining interactive, critical inference, and training use cases, different users with different queues require reliable access to deserved resources, while time-sharing over-quota resources for training jobs.
 Admin assigns deserved quota for each queue based on the users' needs, allowing them to run inference and some interactive workloads for use cases such as data exploration and small-scale experiments with jupyter notebooks and similar tools.
 Users can rely on guaranteed resources for non-preemptible interactive & inference workloads, while queueing train jobs.
 Time-aware fairness will ensure fair access to resources, roughly proportional to the weight assigned to the different queues.
 Interactive and inference workloads will not be interrupted due to the usage of in-quota resources & non-preemptible properties.

+#### Story 4: No over-usage (open for debate)
+In a cluster with no deserved quotas, N queues are weighted arbitrarily (W_i for i in N is queue `i`'s weight, Ẃ_i = W_i/∑W_j for i,j in N is the normalized weight).
+If no queue ever goes above it's relative share - should they be penalized for their usage?
+On one hand, it's not intuitively fair to be penalized for usage of one's relative share.
+On the other, this could cause any queue with a pending job that requires more than it's relative share to be starved.
+For example, SDRF doesn't count in-share usage as "Commitment".

 ### Notes/Constraints/Caveats

 #### Data storage constraints